How to Create a DEI Tech Stack That Improves Diversity in Recruiting

 Conducting fair reference checks

-In this sense, any reference checks you conduct should be done so objectively, so that your hiring team can make bias-free decisions about a candidate and their ability to succeed in a specific role.
+Any reference checks you conduct should be done objectively, so that your hiring team can make bias-free decisions about a candidate and their ability to succeed in a specific role.
+This is similar to structured hiring and interviewing, where standardized questions are asked in the same order and assessed using the same criteria.

-When reference checks aren’t done fairly, companies run the risk of serious compliance issues that expose the organization to a laundry list of anti-discrimination laws, as well as doing your company the disservice of losing out on a potentially excellent candidate (or hiring one that won’t be successful).
+When reference checks aren’t done fairly, companies run the risk of serious compliance issues that expose the organization to a laundry list of anti-discrimination laws, as well as doing your company the disservice of losing out on a potentially excellent candidate. — Mike Fitzsimmons, CEO, Crosschq

 How can background checks be leveraged for equitable hiring?

 Fair chance hiring presents a unique opportunity for businesses navigating the workforce in the wake of the pandemic.
-Hiring workers with conviction histories not only creates a more inclusive, diverse workforce, it unlocks a powerful talent pool.
-System-impacted individuals are a proven asset for teams and employers as a whole—their perspectives and experiences can shape and improve business outcomes and they are committed to the work they’re doing and to the companies they serve.
+Hiring workers with conviction histories not only creates a more inclusive, diverse workforce, it unlocks a powerful talent pool. — Ken Oliver, Executive Director, Checkr

-Individual interviews
+Individual interviews and panels

-To mitigate bias and subjectivity, ensure the tools you use in individual and group interviews prepare you with the right questions to ask and the same measuring or ‘scoring’ model that every team member follows.
-This allows your team to make hiring decisions based not on subjective opinions but, rather, the criteria and needs of the entire team.
+To mitigate bias and subjectivity, ensure the tools you use in individual and group interviews prepare you with the right questions to ask and the same measuring or scoring model that every team member follows.
+With Lever, you can conduct both individual and group interviews using structured interview kits, along with hidden feedback that’s only visible to your teams once all members have submitted their feedback.

 Candidate assessments and tests

 Don’t forget about company culture, specifically your core values.
 Talent Acquisition teams have a responsibility to uphold your culture but find it challenging to hire for values in a data-driven way fairly and consistently at scale.
-Diverse values-aligned teams always perform better.
+Diverse values-aligned teams always perform better. — Marlina Kinnersley, CEO of Fortay

 Before adding an assessment tool to your DEI tech stack, evaluate each tool against questions like: